Where is Ullapool?

 3. Whatsup – Stand up Paddle Hire

-Tom, one of our Co-founder is not only running the Ullapool Bike Hire.
-Becca and him run a Stand Up Paddling Hire business called Whatsup.
+Tom and Ben, two of our Co-founder’s are not only running the Ullapool Bike Hire.
+They run a Stand Up Paddling Hire business called Whatsup too.
 A fantastic rental business and the amazing views you get of the village cruising around Ullapool Harbour and between the boats are outstanding.
 Ardmair is another great spot to take their SUP`s for a paddle around the bay.
 We highly recommend booking this activity well in advance as they tend to be booked up quickly for the season.
 You can book the boards online 24/7.

 4. Wild – swimming